Copyright and teaching

 Sharing learning material with students

-Published learning material and readings - such as journal articles, ebooks and scanned book chapters - should only be accessed by students using OneSearch, or within the Learning Management System via Unit Readings.
+Published learning material and readings - such as scanned book chapters, journal articles, ebooks and commercial video material (such as films and DVDs) - should only be accessed by students using OneSearch or through Unit Readings.

 Do not provide access to copyright material by uploading it to other systems such as Dropbox, MS Teams, or sending it via email.
 Students should be reminded not to share copyrighted material with others beyond the LMS.